JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

 It is allowed to mix single values and vectors if multiple transformations are requested.
 In this case single value will be broadcasted to match the length of columns specified by returned vectors.
-In this case as a convinience values stored in `Ref` and 0-dimensional arrays are extracted from them.
+As a particular rule, values wrapped in a `Ref` or a `0`-dimensional `AbstractArray` are unwrapped and then broadcasted.

 If a single value or a vector is returned by the `function` and `target_col` is not provided, it is generated automatically, by concatenating source column name and